ai-republic/bms-to-inverter/README.md

 ----------

 ## Notes
-I will be doing a lot of updates to the documentation and current code and structure but if you have questions or need support feel free to contact me or raise an issue.
+If you have questions or need support feel free to contact me or raise an issue or discussion.<br/>

-*I do not take any responsiblity for any damages that might occur by using this software!*
+If you like to support me testing the application on all different BMSes and inverters please contact me!

+_**--> Finally, if you like this project and like to support my work please consider sponsoring this project Sponsor button on the right :)**_